Skip to the content.

 What’s Identical

 Everything else works the same - file operations (copy, move, delete, rename), sorting, favorites, network drives (SMB, SFTP, FTP), cloud storage (Google Drive, OneDrive, Dropbox), subtitles, audio track selection, sleep timer, slideshow, and all navigation controls.
+Internet Streams is fully included - radio and video stream playback (http/HLS/DASH/RTSP), the curated stream catalog, inline audio mini-player with ICY now-playing metadata, and category/language filters all work the same as on the phone.

 How It Works